leonardinius/leonardinius.github.io/_posts/2016-02-11-letsencrypt-automatic-renewal.md

 serve ACME challenge; so we will use webroot method to serve particular well-known verification locations from webserver directory.

-If/when succeed - we will gracefully reload the server configuration with updates SSL certificates.
+When succeed - we will gracefully reload the server configuration with updated SSL certificates.

 {% highlight nginx %}
 server {